Ada-C7/recursion-tracing/README.md

 ## Definitions
 Define the following:

-- Recursion
+- Recursion: a function that calls itself (see recursion)
-- Recursive Case
+- Recursive Case: The function that is called within itself, should bring you closer to the base case.
-- Base Case
+- Base Case: the base case is what stops the recursion from infinite recursion
-- Activation Chain/Stack
+- Activation Chain/Stack - This still isn't clear to me
-- Activation Record/Call
+- Activation Record/Call - This still isn't clear to me
-- Infinite Recursion/Stack Overflow/Stack too deep
+- Infinite Recursion/Stack Overflow/Stack too deep: Recursion that would go on forever
-- Tail Recursion
+- Tail Recursion: With each evaluation of the recursive call, the running total is updated.

 ## Tracing through a recursive method